Sequential Likelihood-Free Inference with Neural Proposal: Conclusion

 \section{Conclusion}

-This paper suggests ISP that is asymptotically exact to the proposal distribution.
-ISP draws i.i.d samples via a feed-forward fashion, and this i.i.d nature helps constructing a data that is more efficient for posterior inference.
-In contrast to MCMC, ISP is free from the auto-correlation and the mode degeneracy.
-The experiment on ISP significantly improves the inference performance in every simulations.
+This paper suggests NP that is asymptotically exact to the proposal distribution.
+NP draws i.i.d. samples via a feed-forward fashion, and this i.i.d. nature helps construct data that is more efficient for posterior inference.
+In contrast to MCMC, NP is free from the auto-correlation and the mode degeneracy.
+NP significantly improves the inference quality in every simulations.